Learn

 An IRS audit examines your tax return for accuracy.
 Here's what triggers audits, the different types, your rights, and how to handle one if it happens.

-The word "audit" strikes fear into most taxpayers, but the reality is less dramatic than you think.
+The word "audit" strikes fear into most taxpayers, but the reality is less notable than you think.
 Most audits are handled by mail, the overall audit rate is historically low, and being prepared makes the process manageable.
-That said, understanding what triggers an audit and how to respond is essential for every taxpayer.
+That said, understanding what triggers an audit and how to respond matters for every taxpayer.

 A tax audit is an IRS examination of your tax return to verify that your reported income, deductions, and credits are accurate.
 It does not necessarily mean you did something wrong — returns can be selected randomly or flagged by computer matching.
 The overall audit rate is below 0.5% for most income levels, and the majority of audits are simple correspondence audits resolved by mail.